Trim a couple of 1 to 1 1/2 inch pork chops. Boneless or bone-in are both OK.

 Brine if you have time.
 But then rinse and do not add any more salt.

-Cook over a medium to medium high grill with surface temperature of about 450.
+Cook over a medium to medium-high grill with a surface-temperature of about 450°.

 Make it Perfect First Time and Every TimeDon't miss out, check the full post.
 Almost every recipe includes easy step by step photo instructions so you can visualize yourself cooking this recipe along with helpful tips and options.